 This summary highlights information contained in other parts of this prospectus.
 Because it is only a summary, it does not contain all of the information that you should consider before investing in our ordinary shares and it is qualified in its entirety by, and should be read in conjunction with, the more detailed information appearing elsewhere in this prospectus.
 You should read the entire prospectus carefully, especially "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes, before deciding to buy our ordinary shares.
-Unless the context requires otherwise, references in this prospectus to "Iterum," the "company," "we," "us," and "our" refer to Iterum Therapeutics Limited and its wholly owned subsidiaries.
+Unless the context requires otherwise, references in this prospectus to "Iterum," the "company," "we," "us," and "our" refer to Iterum Therapeutics plc and its wholly owned subsidiaries.

 We are a pharmaceutical company dedicated to developing and commercializing sulopenem to be potentially the first and only oral and intravenous (IV) branded penem available globally.
-Penems, including thiopenems and carbapenems, belong to a class of antibiotics more broadly defined as β-lactam antibiotics, the original example of which was penicillin, but which now also includes cephalosporins.
-Sulopenem, which we licensed from Pfizer Inc. (Pfizer) in November 2015, is a potent, targeted gram-negative spectrum thiopenem delivered intravenously.
+Penems, including thiopenems and carbapenems, belong to a class of antibiotics more broadly defined as \$\beta\$-lactam antibiotics, the original example of which was penicillin, but which now also includes cephalosporins.
+Sulopenem, which we licensed from Pfizer Inc. (Pfizer) in November 2015, is a potent, thiopenem antibiotic delivered intravenously which is active against bacteria that belong to the group of organisms known as gram-negatives and cause urinary tract and intra-abdominal infections.
 Pfizer also developed an oral prodrug, sulopenem etzadroxil, which we further enhanced with the addition of probenecid and combined into a single bilayer tablet, which we refer to as oral sulopenem.
-Both oral sulopenem and sulopenem have the potential to be important new treatment alternatives to address growing concerns related to antibacterial resistance without the known toxicities of some of the most widely-used antibiotics, specifically fluoroquinolones.
+Both oral sulopenem and sulopenem have the potential to be important new treatment alternatives to address growing concerns related to antibacterial resistance without the known toxicities of some of the most widely used antibiotics, specifically fluoroquinolones.
 We believe there are two distinct opportunities for our sulopenem program: patients at elevated risk for treatment failure in the community setting suffering from uncomplicated urinary tract infections (uUTI), and hospitalized patients suffering from complicated, antibiotic-resistant infections.

 We plan to initiate a Phase 3 clinical program in the second half of 2018 for the treatment of adults in three indications: uUTI, complicated urinary tract infections (cUTI) and complicated intra-abdominal infections (cIAI).
-We designed one Phase 3 clinical trial in each indication based on our end of Phase 2 meeting with the U.S. Food and Drug Administration (FDA) as well as feedback from the European Medicines Agency (EMA).
+We designed one Phase 3 clinical trial in each indication based on our end of Phase 2 meeting with the U.S. Food and Drug Administration (FDA) and feedback from the European Medicines Agency (EMA).
 We intend to conduct the Phase 3 clinical trials under Special Protocol Assessment (SPA) agreements from the FDA.
-We expect to complete enrollment and produce topline data for all three clinical trials in the second half of 2019 and to file our new drug applications (NDAs) with the FDA by the end of 2019.
+We expect to complete enrollment and produce top-line data for all three clinical trials in the second half of 2019, and to submit our new drug applications (NDAs) to the FDA by the end of 2019.